cocogitto/cocogitto/README.md

 ## Configuration

-All configuration values are optional, take a look at [cog.toml][cog.toml] to know more.
+All configuration values are optional, take a look at [cog.toml](cog.toml) to know more.

 ## Binaries